kirso/KirillSo.com/src/pages/about.md

 ![Kirill So networking with people at a conference](../assets/img/about/kirill-profile-picture.jpg)

-_Hey there 👋, thanks for checking a more extensive version of my humble brag page!_
+Hey there 👋, thanks for checking a more extensive version of my personality.
+This corner of the website is always work in progress.

 ## Who

 I am Kirill So, and beyond professional achievements I identify myself as a curious human being, a husband, a son, and a friend.
 Currently, I live in Singapore with my beautiful wife [Sarah](https://www.sarahkhanamajid.com/), and work in tech as a product manager.

-Beforehand I worked and lived in places like the Czech Republic, Germany, the UK, the US, and Australia and consider myself a citizen of the world (e.g. I lost my identity of where home is).
+Born in the USSR, I grew up in places like the Czech Republic, Germany, the UK, the US, and Australia and consider myself a citizen of the world (e.g. I lost my identity of where home is).

-In my free time, I like to tinker with technology, read, write, and occasionally mentor others when I can help.
+In my free time, I like to tinker with technology, read, write, and occasionally teach.

 ## Why